arthijayaraman-lab/Automated-Atomic-Force-Microscopy-Image-Analysis/README.md

   -pix_to_nm pixel_to_nanometer
-                        Scale to convert one pixel into real distance units (nm/pix in our case) -i Input_dir          Folder contain input images to process -C Clustering_algo    Choose which clustering algorithum to use -NC NC                Number of clusters the clustering algorithm needs to generate -W {B,B_DD}           writing options: decides all the file that are to be output -O O                  Output destination path
+                        Scale to convert one pixel into real distance units (nm/pix in our case) -i Input_dir          Folder contain input images to process -C Clustering_algo    Choose which clustering algorithm to use -NC NC                Number of clusters the clustering algorithm needs to generate -W {B,B_DD}           writing options: decides all the file that are to be output -O O                  Output destination path